Anchorsify/Anchorsify.github.io/_projects/Weapon.md

 This technique uses your base Accuracy for an C-rank Weapon Taijutsu, unmodified by status, wounds, temporary bonuses, and so on, though penalties from Fatigue do apply.

 It uses your physical damage bonus at the time you initially launched the umbrella.
-You receive the benefits of your Weapon Focus: Umbrella or Weapon Focus: Senbon, whichever is higher.
+You can receive the benefits of your Weapon Focus: Umbrella or Weapon Focus: Senbon, but not both.
 Because the attacks are made by the umbrella, and not you, you cannot modify them further (such as with Willpower or AP).

+ #### --( Kashiwa no Hishou - Oak Flight )--
+After twirling your weapon dramatically over your head to build momentum, you slam it into your opponent and completely daze them.
+A powerful enough strike put in the right place makes it hard for the enemy to focus on you, or even gives them a bit of double-vision.

+- Stamina: (Weapon) + 6
+- Damage: Special
+- Speed: (Weapon) + 3
+- Type: Blunt Melee

+Effects: You increase your weapon's die size by one step for this technique (d4 -> d6 -> d8 -> d10 -> d12, max d12), and gain +3d_.
+If you hit your target and Partial Success does not apply, they become Dazed by the blow, and take a -2 Immobilization penalty.
+Unlike other sources of Immobility, the penalty applied by being dazed can stack with itself (but not other sources of Immobility), to a maximum of -6.
+Someone who is Dazed can clear their entire Dazed status by taking the Rest action.

+ #### --( Kuro Budounoki - Black Vines )--
+A technique popularized by a Nara who liked to utilize a black-painted Kusari-Gama to strike from the shadows with a weapon when his opponents waited for them to move, you channel a small amount of chakra within your weapon and temporarily disconnect portions of it in order to extend its range beyond what an opponent would expect, grabbing hold and forcibly pulling them back to you for a follow-up strike.

+ - Stamina: (Weapon) + 10
+ - Damage: Special
+ - Range: (Weapon) + NDB * 2
+ - Speed: 10 + (weapon's speed)/2
+ - Type: Chain

+ Effects: Make a grab attempt with your weapon; if successful, you then begin a grapple with your opponent and immediately pull them toward you until they are at Range 1 with you.
+You can put them on any 'side' of you, if you wish, as part of this process.

+ Afterward you make a basic weapon attack: If you're holding two weapons, this can be with either one, using its normal Speed with a bonus of +Xd*, where X is the number of yards you pulled them toward you, to a maximum of double your weapon's base dice.
+If you manage to wound your target with this, they take a -2 to their Grapple rolls against you per severity of the Wound (-2 for Minor, -4 for Major, etc), which lasts until the Grapple is broken.

+ If something prevents their movement toward you (such as being grappled by someone else who resists their movement, being tied up to a tree, or stuck in an Immobility 10 effect), then this technique has no effect other than establishing a grapple (which might end automatically, if they are beyond your normal grapple range).

+ AP spent to lower this technique's speed lowers both the speed you perform it at, Which is used for both the grab and attack to determine valid interrupts, and the speed for the damage of the weapon attack performed.

+#### --( Mawarisuto - Rotation Strike )--
+Extending out a polearm, you hold one end with both hands then commence whirling and spinning the polearm around yourself in large circles!
+If it has a blade of some sort, this is even better!!

+ - Stamina: (Weapon) + 6
+ - Damage: (Weapon)
+ - Speed: (Weapon) + 4
+ - Requires: Polearm

+Effects: You may attack anyone you choose within Range 4.
+If you use this technique and attack only one person, you gain +2 to your Accuracy for the attack.

+#### --( Nenten Tsuki - Twisting Stab )--
+The user lunges forward while turning their wrist, drilling their weapon into the opponent, using chakra to enhance their momentum.
+It is very effective at breaking an opponent's guard as you spin the weapon to go around their defense.

+- Stamina: (Weapon) + 3 * X
+- Damage: (Weapon)
+- Speed: (Weapon) + X
+- Type: Piercing Melee

+Effects: Attempts to parry this attack take a -X penalty, and the attack deals (X * 10)% more damage for Wounding.
+X has a minimum of 1, and a maximum of one-third your PDB.

+#### --( Ni no Hoshi - Two Star )--
+Opening the fan two-thirds of the way for this attack, the user lets out a strong gust of wind, hopefully blowing their opponents away!

+ - Chakra: Special
+ - Damage: (Weapon)
+ - Range: CHA/4
+ - Speed: (Weapon) + 3
+ - Type: Fan

+Effects: This uses your ninjutsu damage bonus, plus one-fourth of your physical damage bonus, and knocks your target back (PDB/2) yards on hit.
+The Chakra cost of this technique is (the Fan's normal Stamina Cost) + 5.

 #### --( Nenshou Hoshi Shuriken - Burning Star Shuriken )--
 Taking a large throw weapon, you slap several explosive tags onto it and huck it at your enemies!
 Pretty simple, and pretty awesome!

- - Stamina: As Weapon +10
- - Chakra: 10 * X
+ - Stamina: (Weapon) + (5 + 5 * X)
- - Damage: As Weapon + Tags
+ - Damage: Special
- - Speed: As Weapon + 4 * X
+ - Speed: (Weapon) + (4 * X)
  - Type: Large Thrown

-Effects: You may attach up to 3 Exploding Tags to the weapon; X is the number of tags you attach.
-Even if this misses, everyone within 20 yards of the target location (including the original target) must defend against the explosion; the tags detonate on impact, either with the target or the ground.
+Effects: You may attach up to 3 Exploding Tags to the weapon; X is the number of tags you attach, which detonate on impact, either with the target or with the ground in a (5 + 5 * X) yard area explosion.
+If you hit, the damage of the tags is rolled separately (and doesn't benefit from extra damage the weapon might gain), but added together with the weapon's damage as a single damage source, both for reductions and wounding purposes.

-#### --( Itowotoosu - Thread the Needle )--
-Attaching Ninja Wire to the end of an arrow, the shinobi fires and uses chakra to alter the course of the arrow in mid-flight.
-This makes the shot extremely hard to avoid, at the cost of leaving a wire leading back to the point of origin.

- - Stamina: As Weapon+8
- - Chakra: 18
- - Damage: As Weapon
- - Range: As Weapon
- - Speed: As Weapon +8
- - Type: Bow

-Effects: Every 10 yards you are from the opponent when firing adds +1 to the Accuracy of this attack.
-Using this technique expends an amount of ninja wire equal to the distance between you and its target.
-After this attack is resolved, you are automatically removed from stealth (if you were hidden to begin with).
+Even if it misses, everyone within the explosion's area must defend separately against the tags as they detonate; the Speed for defending against the explosion is the same as this technique, and may dodge or otherwise defend against it as a normal attack, though the explosion's damage roll has no associated speed or damage bonus added to it.

 #### --( Tsubasa Migaku - Blade Honing )--
 Focusing chakra along the edge of a bladed weapon, the user creates a 'second', sharper blade of chakra that essentially increases the weapon's sharpness, at the expense of one's ability to follow-through fully with their attacks.

-- Chakra: 16
+- Chakra: 18
 - Upkeep: X/2 (round up)
-- Speed: 10
+- Speed: 12
-- Type: Slashing
+- Type: Dual

-Effects: Your weapon deals X extra dice of damage, but its damage is reduced by (X*5)% for the purpose of determining wounds.
+Effects: Your weapon deals +Xd*, but its damage is reduced by (5 * X)% for the purpose of determining wounds.
 X has a maximum of (your Chakra Control skill ranks)/3.
-If you're using Dual Weapons, Blade Honing applies to both of them; otherwise, only one weapon benefits from Blade Honing at a time.
-Any weapon you pick up or draw automatically benefits from Blade Honing.
-If holding two non-Dual weapons, you may change which one receives this technique's effects as a Speed 0 action.
+Any weapon you pick up or draw automatically benefits from Blade Honing while you maintain its Upkeep.

 ## B-Rank
 #### --( Hashadan - Blade Breaker )--